 Melatonin:

-Hospital research demonstrates that patients often need escalating interventions, suggesting medications provide temporary masking rather than true healing.
+Hospital research demonstrates that patients often need escalating interventions, suggesting medications provide temporary masking or are “band-aids” rather than true healing.

 We asked Dr. Suzanne Gorovoy, Sleep Expert, Clinical Psychologist, and Behavioral Sleep Medicine Specialist, about age-related medication risks.
 She says: "Elderly patients face compounded risks from sleep medications, including increased fall risk, cognitive impairment, and dangerous drug interactions that far outweigh any temporary sleep benefits."
-Older adults are particularly vulnerable to medication-related harm.
+Older adults are particularly vulnerable to medication-related harm so please keep an eye out if you see folks who are older take these medications; they can be genuinely dangerous.

 Trazodone interactions include:

-Melatonin's "safe" profile doesn't account for interactions with diabetes medications, blood thinners, and other hormones.
+What about melatonin's "safe" profile?
+It doesn't tell you about the interactions with diabetes medications, blood thinners, and other hormones.

 Recent research published in The Journal of Neuroscience revealed how melatonin affects REM sleep through MT1 receptors.
 However, this discovery highlights a troubling reality: we're manipulating complex brain systems we don't fully understand.